Butterflies Montessori Nursery

 - Systems and strategies we have in place to identify children that may require additional support

 Upon entry parents share information about their child’s needs and abilities.
 We require you to provide your child's 'Red Book' to share information about your child's development from birth and the name of your Health visitor.
-We require you to complete an ‘All About Me’ sheet, sharing for example your child's needs, likes and dislikes, special words etc. Children attend an induction session to introduce their keyworker.
+We require you to complete an ‘All About Me’ sheet, sharing for example your child's likes and dislikes, special words, comforters, favourable toys and activities etc. Children attend an induction session to meet their keyworker.
 An entry baseline assessment is completed in their first week.
 Two year old checks are completed to share with your Health visitor at their two year old check.
-Ecat monitoring sheets and regular ongoing observations and assessments linked to the EYFS phases of development to help identify where a child’s progress is not as expected and may require extra support.
-Individual Learning plans and tracking sheets are used to record and monitor individual children’s progress needing additional support.
-Parents/carers are informed and a Individual Educational Plan(IEP) is set up and reviewed regularly to monitor progress.
-If necessary and only with permission from parents we may need to request outside help via the Early Help Hub by submitting a referral form to the relevant area, i.e. Speech and language Therapy or the Early Years Inclusion team.
+To support a child with identified delays we use Ecat monitoring sheets and regular ongoing observations and assessments linked to the development journals, the revised EYFS Development Matters to help identify where a child’s progress is not as expected and may require extra support.
+We work closely with parent's and carers to support children with an identified delay and use Individual Education Plans to record and monitor individual children’s progress to provide the best possible outcomes.
+These are reviewed regularly to monitor progress.
+If necessary and only with permission from parents/carers we may seek further advice via the Early Help Hub by submitting a referral form to the relevant area, i.e. Speech and language, Health Visitor or the Early Years Inclusion team.

 - How we identify and support children's learning and development needs